27escape/App-Basis-ConvertText2/README.md

 title: App::Basis::ConvertText2
 format: pdf
-date: 2015-02-06
+date: 2015-05-07
 author: Kevin Mulholland
 keywords: perl, readme
 template: coverpage
-version: 6
+version: 7

+%TOC%

+## Introduction

+If you are reading this document as a markdown document you may want to try [README PDF] as an alternative.
-This document may not be easily readable in this form, try [pdf](docs/README.pdf) or [HTML](docs/README.html) as alternatives.
-These have been generated from this file and the software provided by this distribution.
+This have been generated from this file and the software provided by this distribution.

 This is a perl module and a script that makes use of %TITLE%